Skip to content

 yg impact

-Shows the blast radius of changes to a node, aspect, or flow. --file resolves the owning node automatically, then proceeds as --node.
+Shows the blast radius of changes to a node, aspect, flow, or type. --file resolves the owning node automatically, then proceeds as --node.

 bash